Red Dwarf: Series I

 Eventually it became clear that Red Dwarf had missed its window.
 But the ever-persistent producers campaigned for a second chance, and the show was remounted.

 That was 1987.
 Series I would be shown from February 1988.
-Over a decade later, Red Dwarf would still be going strong - electricians or no electricians.
+Nearly three decades later, Red Dwarf would still be going strong - electricians or no electricians.